-Custom Fields let you add custom information to your site and/or modify the way your posts are displayed …
+Custom Fields let you add specific information to your site and/or modify the way your posts are displayed …

-Custom Fields are normally used together with WordPress plugins, but you can modify information added by plugins in your post.
+Custom Fields are generally used together with plugins.
+The Custom Fields setting lets you modify the information added by a plugin in your post.

-The Discussion section lets you turn the discussion options on/off for a given post …
+This option is used to turn the discussion options on/off for a particular post …

-This section is useful if you want to enable interactivity and notifications on individual posts.
+This option is used to enable interactivity and notifications on a post-by-post basis.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-- If you uncheck Allow Comments, then no visitors can post a comment on that post.
+- If you uncheck Allow Comments, then no blog visitors will be able to post a comment on that specific post.

 - If you uncheck Allow trackbacks and pingbacks, then no one can post pingbacks or trackbacks to that post.

-- If you are editing a post that has been previously published, the Discussion module will also show any comments that you have received for the post.
+- If you are editing a previously published post, the Discussion module will also show any comments that users may have posted.

-- Post discussion options are controlled by the WordPress Discussion Settings.
+- Post discussion options are controlled by your site’s Discussion Settings.

 Learn how to configure WordPress discussion settings here:

-The post slug is a user-friendly post URL that is normally created from the post title …
+The post slug is a user-friendly URL that WordPress automatically creates from your post title …

 (Post – Permalinks URL)

-This module lets you edit the post slug, which is also known as your Permalink URL …
+The Slug feature lets you change the post slug, which is also known as your Permalink URL …

 - Permalink stands for “permanent link“.
-It is also referred to as a user-friendly URL, SEO-friendly URL, or pretty permalinks.
+It is also referred to as a user-friendly URL, SEO-friendly URL, or pretty URLs.

-- When you set a Permalink for a blog post, WordPress finds your post and changes all links on your blog to point to the correct post URL, even if you edit the post slug, select a new post category, or move your post to a different parent page.
+- When you set a Permalink URL for your post, WordPress will find your post and change all links on your blog to point to the correct destination URL, even if you change the post slug, change the category for your post, or move your post to a different parent page.

-- WordPress automatically creates the permalink for your post based on post title.
+- WordPress automatically generates the permalink for your post based on post title.

 - Punctuation such as commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink displays below the title field as soon as you save or publish your post.
+- Your permalink is shown below the title field as soon as you save or publish a new post.